Maryland Space Grant Consortium

 2017-2018 Scholarship Application

 The Maryland Space Grant Consortium was established in 1989 under NASA's National Space Grant College and Fellowship Program.

-One of the goals of the Maryland Space Grant Consortium is to offer financial support to Maryland residents or graduates of Maryland high schools who are enrolling as an undergraduate student in an affiliate institution who otherwise might not be able to attend college and who wish to pursue a career in math, science, engineering, or technolog, that is related to aerospace or will lead to an aerospace career.
+One of the goals of the Maryland Space Grant Consortium is to offer financial support to Maryland students who are attending (or planning to attend) an affiliate institution who need financial support and who wish to pursue a career in math, science, engineering, or technology, that is related to aerospace or will lead to an aerospace career.

 Awardees must be U.S. citizens enrolled as full-time students at a Maryland Consortium campus.
-Consortium campuses include: The Johns Hopkins University, Morgan State University, Towson University, University of Maryland-College Park, University of MD Baltimore County, University of Maryland Eastern Shore, Capitol College, and Hagerstown Community College.
+Consortium campuses include: The Johns Hopkins University, Morgan State University, Towson University, University of Maryland College Park, University of Maryland Baltimore County, University of Maryland Eastern Shore, Capitol Technology University, and Hagerstown Community College.